Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 Link Courtesy: http://tsmarketing.in/AMCwiseStaffParticulars.aspx

 5.1 The Database:
 We have made a connection to MySQL Database in Python such that it can capture the data stored in the database.
 The steps included were as follows:
 a) Install MySQL connector module
 b) Use the pip command to install MySQL connector Python.
 c) pip install mysql-connector-python
 d) Import MySQL connector module
-e) Import using a import mysql.connector statement so you can use this module’s methods to communicate with the MySQL database.
+e) Import using an import mysql.connector statement so you can use this module’s methods to communicate with the MySQL database.
 f) Use the connect() method of the MySQL Connector class with the required arguments to connect MySQL.
 It would return a MySQLConnection object if the connection established successfully, Use the cursor() method, Use the cursor() method of a MySQLConnection object to create a cursor object to perform various SQL operations.
 Use the execute() method, The execute() methods run the SQL query and return the result.Extract result using fetchall(), Use cursor.fetchall() or fetchone() or fetchmany() to read query result.
 Close cursor and connection objects, use cursor.clsoe() and connection.clsoe() method to close open connections after your work completes